jbuechs/Udacity-Project-3-Frogger/README.md

 - sounds: Moving the character, hitting an enemy, splashing into the water, and collecting gems and hearts all make sounds.
 It probably is annoying and not great game design, but I was more interested in the challenge of coding it.
 - score: Collecting gems adds points to the score.
 - hearts: For every 250 points, you have another heart added to the game board.
 You cannot have more than 5 hearts.
 When you reach 0 hearts, the game ends.
+- restart button: Clicking on the button theoretically restarts the game, but this is unfortunately buggy.

 #Challenges